 It’s hard to say which is better because these indicators give you different data.
 You could say that the STOCH RSI is a measure of the strength of the normal RSI.
 However, since the first is actually an indicator of the latter, the normal RSI method is actually closer to the real price of the crypto asset.

 Therefore, you might actually want to try using both and comparing them to draw your conclusion.
 There is sometimes a disconnect when using the STOCH RSI which could prove problematic for your calculations.

-It’s important to not rely too heavily on just one trading signal in your strategy because it is possible for them to fail you.
+It’s important not to rely too heavily on just one trading signal in your strategy because it is possible for them to fail you.
 Using multiple trading signals can help you to see something that you’ve missed or to see if something is up that might render your TA incorrect.